rust-lang/rfcs/text/0000-reformed-fn-pointers.md

 The following rules will apply:

 1. `fn{f}`s' representations and semantics remain unchanged.
-2. `fn`s become unsized statically and zero sized dynamically.
+2. `fn`s become unsized statically and (as an implementation detail) zero sized dynamically.
 3. `&fn`s are DST pointers with auxiliary data of type `()`.
 4. `*const fn`s, `&mut fn`s and `*mut fn`s work as expected, though `&mut fn`s and `*mut fn`s may not have practical uses.
 5. `fn{f}`s still implement the closure traits (`Fn`/`FnMut`/`FnOnce`).